‘He’s actively cheating already’: Mary Trump on her uncle’s campaign

 MT: In the context of the family, he never had to behave that way.
 Because he got everything he wanted.
 He was always the center of attention.
 He was always right.
 He was always the best.
 He was always the favorite.

-FC: Returning to the New York Times article, is there something about that article that points to something that hurts him or plays on his fear of failure?
+FC: Returning to The New York Times article, is there something about that article that points to something that hurts him or plays on his fear of failure?

 MT: It’s not a fear of failure, because he’s never been successful.
 Donald spends an enormous amount of energy trying to get people to believe he’s someone he’s not.
 And trying to protect himself from the knowledge of who he really is, and that he’s never been the person he claims to be.
 So this story gets to the heart of that fear.
 And it’s on public view.
 Hopefully this time it sticks, because the story two years ago [also by the Times, about Trump’s tax evasion] should have been enough to end this monstrosity.
-The two stories are very closely related thematically and in my view, this [new one] is just sort of an extension of the last one.
+The two stories are very closely related thematically, and, in my view, this [new one] is just sort of an extension of the last one.

 The first one made it very clear he’s not a self-made man.
 It’s a lie.
 The last [2018] Times article had [tax] documents, but they weren’t his documents.
 These are his.
 There’s no way that didn’t have an impact on his performance last night, because how do you hide from that?
 He can either admit to his egregious failures as a businessman and that he’s been lying to the American people all along, or he can admit to tax fraud.
 He’d rather admit to tax fraud.